Ross Island, South Andaman district

-Ross Island, officially named Netaji Subhash Chandra Bose Dweep, is an island of the Andaman Islands.
+Ross Island, officially named Netaji Subhash Chandra Bose Island, is an island of the Andaman Islands.
 It belongs to the South Andaman administrative district, Andaman and Nicobar Islands.
 The island is situated 3 km east from central Port Blair.
 The historic ruins are a tourist attraction.

 Etymology

 Ross island was earlier named by the British colonial ruler of India after marine surveyor, Daniel Ross (1780-1849).
-In December 2018, it was renamed as Netaji Subhas Chandra Bose Island as a tribute to Indian nationalist Netaji Subhas Chandra Bose (1897–1945).
+In December 2018, it was officially renamed as 'Netaji Subhas Chandra Bose Island' as a tribute to Indian nationalist Netaji Subhas Chandra Bose (1897–1945).

 History

 1789: Early history

 After Archibald Blair's survey of the Andaman and Nicobar Islands in 1789, a settlement was established at present day Port Blair (then called Port Cornwallis).
 In 1792 it was shifted to the Northern harbour (present day Diglipur) which was also christened Port Cornwallis (the former became Old Harbour).
 But, that settlement was abandoned in 1796 because of the high mortality rate.
 Between 1789 and 1792, Blair established a hospital and a sanatorium at Netaji Subhas Chandra Bose Island.